bluorion-com/ZClip/README.md

 ## ⚙️ Implementation Details

-Our code is built within the PyTorch Lightning framework, utilizing its callback system for efficient integration into the training pipeline.
+Our code is built within the PyTorch Lightning framework, utilizing its callback system for seamless integration into the training pipeline.
+It is fully compatible with FSDP and requires no code changes to work out of the box.

 You can also use ZClip directly with standard PyTorch by calling `.step(model)` after `loss.backward()` and before `optimizer.step()`.